2017-2018 Academic Year

 In order to schedule Faculty Meetings and Inservice Programs for the teachers, classes are to be dismissed at 1:30 p.m. each first Friday of the month, unless notified of a change in schedule.

 Playground supervision is conducted according to safety and health regulations.
-Playgrounds will be supervised at all times when a number of students are active on the grounds.
-During the recess period, a teacher or teacher’s aide will supervise the students on the playground or in the gym.
+Playgrounds will be supervised at all times when students are active on the grounds.
+During the recess period, a teacher or staff member will supervise the students on the playground or in the gym.
 Students will not leave the school grounds at any time without the express permission of the Principal and without being accompanied by an authorized adult.

 Parents are asked to volunteer for playground duty during the school year from 10:45 a.m. to 12:45 p.m.
 We have one permanent monitor on the playground every day and one rotating parent to help supervise playground activities.
 If we have enough volunteers you will only have to serve one day a month or maybe every other month.
 One day gives you 2 service hours.
 Please be generous and sign up in the office.
 A monthly calendar will be in your envelope to remind you of your day(s) signed up.
 If you are unable to fulfill this commitment, please find someone to take your place.
-Otherwise, our teachers will need to supervise the children during this recess time, consequently losing their important teacher-to-teacher conference time.
-Thanks!
+Volunteers are asked to supervise students; caring for younger children or use of phones or tablets are distractions from this very important responsibility.

 After school supervision from 3:20 p.m. until 5:30 p.m. will be available for students from Pre-Kindergarten through 8th grade.
 This program follows the licensing guidelines set forth by the Department of Human Services for church-operated facilities.
-The fee is $2.50 per hour, to the nearest quarter hour.
+The fee is $35 per week or $10 per day for drop-in students.
 Any student remaining beyond 5:30 pm will be assessed a $1 fee per minute.
 Students with an outstanding balance greater than one month’s fees will not be permitted to attend After School Care.
 Students in Pre-K through 3rd grade will participate in After School Care in the cafeteria.
-Students in 4th to 8th grades will proceed to Study Hall in the computer lab until 4:00 p.m., then transfer to After School Care, unless given permission to participate in another school activity.
+Students in 4th to 8th grades must proceed to Study Hall in the computer lab until 4:00 p.m., and then transfer to After School Care, unless given permission to participate in another school activity.
 After school study hall is strictly for academic purposes.
 All students must be signed out by a parent or authorized adult.

 Please note that ANY student remaining on campus is under the care of the school and thus will be placed in the aftercare program until a parent is present for pick up.
 Standard aftercare fees will be charged based on current policy.